 It can often be found at the base of cliffs or sea defences or rocks which is much easier and safer than trying to scale dangerous cliff faces.
 The leaves, flower buds and stems are the best parts, it is illegal to uproot any plant in the wild.

-Rock Samphire was highly regarded in the past, unlike now, and was harvested from the Isle of White and sent to London in casks of sea water at the end of May.
+Rock Samphire was highly regarded in the past, unlike now, and was harvested from the Isle of Wight and sent to London in casks of sea water at the end of May.

 Rock Samphire is high in vitamin C and was one of the plants used by sailors to ward off scurvy.